-- When setting a pin as an analog input, the corresponding TRIS bit must be set to Input mode in order to allow external control of the voltage on the pin. - Refer to the "Pin Allocation Table" for details about pin availability per port.
+- When setting a pin as an analog input, the corresponding TRIS bit must be set to Input mode in order to allow external control of the voltage on the pin. - Refer to 3.
+Pin Allocation Tables for details about pin availability per port.